Supayalat

 King Thibaw was known for his reliance on Supayalat.
 Although Thibaw was king, many historians say it was Supayalat who actually ruled the country.
 The bloody coup that brought her and Thibaw to power associated her name with cruelty, brutality and barbarity.
-As a greatest achievement of Supayalat, she changed the royal tradition of polygamy to monogamy on a Burmese king for the first and the last time in history and never allowed her Thibaw to take another woman as a consort.
+As a greatest achievement of Supayalat, she changed the royal tradition of polygamy to monogamy on a Burmese king for the first and the last time in history and never allowed Thibaw to take another woman as a consort.
+Supayalat executed Daing Khin Khin, the secret concubine of King Thibaw, even though she was pregnant.

+In Burmese history, Supayalat is remembered for her ego, cruelty, and excessive pride, serving as the figure held responsible for the kingdom's fall into the hands of the imperialists.
+She became the embodiment of a Burmese proverb: "A woman can bring ruin to a kingdom" (မိန်းမဖျက် ပြည်ပျက်).